petergyang/pm-book-checkout/README.md

 2. Clone this repo `git clone https://github.com/petergyang/pm-book-checkout.git`
 3. From terminal, cd into folder `pm-book-checkout`
 4. Install the dependencies `npm install`
+5. Install ee-first `npm install ee-first`
+   ^ Not sure why this isn't included in step 4
-5. In your code editor:
+6. In your code editor:
    - Update `.env` file with your Stripe test publishable and secret keys (get these from dashboard)
-   - Update `layout.jsx` file `const stripePromise` (line 12) with your Stripe test publishable key
+   - Go to `components/layout.jsx` file, update `const stripePromise` (line 12) with your Stripe test publishable key
+7. Build the program `npm run build`
-6. Run the program `npm start`
+8. Run the program `npm start`
-7. Go to `http://localhost:3000/` to see the program
+9. Go to `http://localhost:3000/` to see the program

 ### Run through test cases
 1. Run the program `npm start`